-Accounts and pledges receivable are recorded at their net realizable value.
-Accounts over 90 days past due are analyzed for collectibility and when all collection efforts have been exhausted, the account is written off against bad debt expense.
+Grants and contributions receivable are recorded at their net realizable value.
+Amounts over 90 days past due are analyzed for collectibility and when all collection efforts have been exhausted, the account is written off against bad debt expense.
 Management estimates that all receivables are fully collectible.
 Therefore, no allowance for doubtful accounts has been recognized.